OberaiGroup/getting_started/vim_crash_course.md

 they are _still_ used because they are on the _home row_ of a traditional QWERTY-style keyboard.

+## Basic Editing
+There are many ways to edit a file with Vim;
+those which enter and leave you in `Insert Mode` are discussed here.
+Read the _Advanced Editing_ section for more.
+To leave `Normal Mode` and enter `Insert Mode` to insert text at the start of your cursor, use `i`;
+use `a` to append text after the location of your cursor.

+You can use `I` to insert text in front of the first non-white space character of your current line.
+Likewise, `A` will append text to the end of your current line.

+Use `o` to enter text into a new line below the current;
+use `O` (capital) to do so for a line above the current.

 ## Searching:
 For the scope of this write up, a _string_ is an ordered collection of atoms;